 Bio: Jacob Tomlinson

-Jacob is the lead engineer for the Met Office Informatics Lab with experience in software development, operational system engineering and cloud architecture.
+Jacob is the senior software engineer at NVIDIA with experience in software development, operational system engineering and cloud architecture.
 He uses these skills to ensure the lab is building robust prototypes that are pushing the boundaries of technology.

 Bio: Kathryn White